 People are convinced there is a difference between the two.
 And they are right, sort of.
 Yams are a large starchy tuber grown mostly in tropical climates, and not in the United States.
 It's very difficult to find any exported to the U.S. I have never seen an African Yam ever.

 True yams are not part of the Morning Glory family as sweet potatoes (scentific name - ipomoea batatas) do.
 The name "Yam" is what some people called sweet potatoes upon finding them in the United States, particularly in the south.

 Some grocery stores will put both names on the sign.
 In the photo just above a share a sign at a Sprouts store that says "Orange Yams-Sweet Potatoes".

-Now that we got that out of the way, even if you still decrease me - I have had conversations with people who I told the same thing to and they refused to believe me - let's look at the varieties of sweet potatoes out there.
+Now that we got that out of the way, even if you still disagree with me - I have had conversations with people who I told the same thing to and they refused to believe me - let's look at the varieties of sweet potatoes out there.
 You will see each type listed by skin color and flesh color.